Careli

 (3) Arakawa Daiichi Reservoir, Lake Aya

 Lake Aya started operation for the first time in 20 years due to this typhoon.
 Lake Aya has a storage capacity of 10.6 million m3.
-There is a total of 39 million m3 in the entire Daiichi Reservoir.
-Currently, the 2nd to 5th reservoirs are under construction and planned.
-This is also a very reliable ally.
+There is a total of 39 million m3 in the first reservoir.
+Currently, the 2nd to 5th regulating ponds are under construction and planning.
+This is another very reliable ally.

 Reservoir (Arakawa Upper River Office)

-The possibility that Lake Aya and Yusuichi Watarase prevented floods in the Tokyo metropolitan area (HUFFPOST)
+The possibility that Lake Aya and Yusuichi Watarase prevented a major flood in the Tokyo metropolitan area (HUFFPOST)

-Facilities for the entire Arakawa River (Arakawa Upper River Office)
+Facilities of the entire Arakawa River (Arakawa Upper River Office)

 (4) Sluice gates along the Sumida River

-There are many sluice gates in Chuo-ku, Koto-ku, etc., and are managed by the Tokyo Port and Harbor Bureau and the Koto Flood Control Office.
-According to the work of the sluice gates, it may be "protecting people from the Sumida River" rather than "protecting the Sumida River", but anyway, on the day of the typhoon, these sluice gates were closed one after another and firmly protected He solidified it.
+There are many sluice gates in Chuo-ku and Koto-ku, and the Tokyo Metropolitan Port Bureau and Koto Flood Control Office share and manage them.
+From the work of the sluice gate, it may be more about "protecting people from the Sumida River" rather than "protecting the Sumida River", but anyway, on the day of the typhoon, these sluice gates were closed one after another and strengthened their protection.

-Sluice gate “Closed Information” (from the e-mail magazine of Koto Flood Control Office)
+Locks "Closed Information" (from e-mail magazine of Koto Flood Control Office)

-As of 14:09 on October 12 due to Typhoon No. 19, the following five sluice gates have been closed.
+As of 14:09 on October 12 due to Typhoon No. 19, the following five locks have been closed.

-As of 15:00 on October 12 due to Typhoon No. 19, the following five sluice gates have been closed.
+As of 15:00 on October 12 due to Typhoon No. 19, the following five locks have been closed.

-Chuo-ku was protected by the multi-layered facilities of the Sumida River and Arakawa River, and the efforts of the people involved in it.
-But where did "rain that fell in the city center including Chuo-ku" go?
+Chuo-ku was protected by the multi-layered facilities of the Sumida River and Arakawa River and the efforts of the people involved in it.
+But where did "Rain that fell on the city center, including Chuo-ku" go?

 The answer is a sewage treatment plant (currently renamed the Water Reclamation Center).

-There are two methods for sewage treatment: "merging type" and "split type".
-The confluence type treats rainwater from sewage (domestic wastewater including toilets) without distinguishing it, and the diversion type is a method of treating rainwater and sewage separately.
+There are two types of sewage treatment: "merging type" and "split flow type".
+The combined type is a method in which rainwater and sewage (domestic wastewater including toilets) are treated without distinction, and the diversion type is a method in which rainwater and sewage are treated separately.

-Unfortunately, the sewage treatment in the city center is a “joining type”, so if the typhoon like this one or the long rains in July this year exceeds the treatment capacity of the water reclamation center, `` Sewage is almost the Sumida River It will be washed away. " Because it is sewage containing not only rainwater but also sewage, it is full of Escherichia coli and smells bad.
-This summer, the para-triathlon swim competition in Tokyo was canceled.
+Unfortunately, sewage treatment in the city center is a "joining type", so if a typhoon like this or a long rain in July this year exceeds the treatment capacity of the water regeneration center, `` Sewage is almost as it is It will be washed into the Sumida River. " Because it is sewage containing not only rainwater but also sewage containing sewage, it is full of Escherichia coli and smells terrible.
+This summer, because of that, paratriathlon swimming competition in Tokyo was canceled.

-It seems that there is a dilemma that it is a traditional "merging type" because it is a city where sewage treatment has been applied from an early stage in history, and it has become a "separate type" in areas where sewage treatment has recently been completed .
-It is said that the construction period of more than 50 years and the cost of more than 10 trillion yen is required to make the city center a diverted system from now on.
+Because it is a city where sewage treatment has been applied from an early stage in history, there seems to be a dilemma that the old-fashioned "merging type" has become a "separate type" in areas where sewage treatment has recently been completed.
+It is said that it takes more than 50 years of construction and more than 10 trillion yen to make the city center a diverting system from now on.

-Current Status and Issues of Combined Sewer (Tokyo Metropolitan Sewerage Bureau)
+Current Situation and Issues of Combined Sewerage (Tokyo Metropolitan Sewerage Bureau)

-Sewage discharge under the Rainbow Bridge (posted by a member of the Diet above)
+Sewage discharge under Rainbow Bridge (posted by a member of the Diet above)